ananditaj06/Recommendation-Of-Movies-Using-Movie-Embeddings/README.md

 Let the total number of movies be M. Let X<sub>i,j</sub> be the number of users that liked both movies i and j.
 We want to obtain vectors v<sub>1</sub>,...,v<sub>i</sub>,...,v<sub>j</sub>,...,v<sub>M</sub> for all movies such that we minimize the cost $c(v_1,...,v_M) = \sum_{i=1}^{M}\sum_{j=1}^{M}\mathbf{1}{[i\neq j]}(v_i^Tv_j - X{i,j})^2$.
 Here 1[i≠j] is a function that is 0 when i=j and 1 otherwise.

   - Compute data X<sub>i,j</sub> from the movielens (small) dataset and [description](https://files.grouplens.org/datasets/movielens/ml-latest-small-README.html).
-Briefly describe your data prep workflow (you can use pandas if needed).
+Briefly describe your data prep workflow (you can use '''pandas if needed).

   - Optimize function c(v<sub>1</sub>,...,v<sub>M</sub>) over v<sub>1</sub>,...,v<sub>M</sub> using gradient descent (using pytorch or tensorflow).
 Plot the loss as a function of iteration for various choices (learning rates, choice of optimizers etc).